microsoft/cobalt/infra/modules/providers/azure/service-principal/README.md

 - `service_principal_object_id`: The ID of the Azure AD Service Principal
 - `service_principal_application_id`: The ID of the Azure AD Application
 - `service_principal_display_name`: The Display Name of the Azure AD Application associated with this Service Principal
+- `service_principal_password`: The password of the generated service principal.
+This is only exported when create_for_rbac is true

 ## Argument Reference